Document Formatting Guidelines

 PDF documents may be appropriate to use when the document is a form, historical document, or if the document is has a complex layout.
 PDF documents can be created to be accessible, however, they are not as navigable with a screen reader as HTML or Word and require Adobe Reader in order to view them.
 PDF documents are the most difficult to make accessible.

 How to Format Documents

 - Follow the formatting checklist below to properly format content in Webcourses@UCF Pages or Word documents.
 Applying the formatting styles below (headings, lists, tables, etc.) adds an invisible “tag” that identifies the different parts of your document.
 Changing the text font size and color does not apply the same “tag” as the formatting styles listed below.

-- If you prefer to start by creating content in Word, we recommend that you download and use one of the formatted Word template files to get started.
+- If you prefer to start by creating content in Word, we recommend that you download and use one of the formatted Word template files.
 These template files contain the required styles and formatting (e.g., headings).
 You may copy/paste content from Word into Pages.
 Please note: You may need to reapply formatting in Webcourses@UCF Pages after copying content from Word.

 - If you have an existing Word document, you may follow the formatting checklist below and apply the formatting styles to your document.